Practical guides for real screenshot workflows.

 Upload any image you already have and wrap it in a background, padding, and optional browser chrome — no design tool, no account, no upload to external servers.

-FramedShot is a Chrome extension for browser frames, screenshot annotation, privacy-safe edits, and social-ready exports without the usual upload-heavy workflow.
+FramedShot is a Chrome extension for browser frames, screenshot annotation, privacy-safe edits, and social-ready exports — no upload, no account, no watermark.